Applications for the 2015-17 fellowships are due on November 1, 2014.

 - Fellows must hold a PhD in a humanities discipline or in the humanistic social sciences.

 - Doctoral candidates and those holding PhDs or other doctoral degrees from UW-Madison are ineligible.

-- In an effort to foster disciplinary diversity in our program of six postdoctoral fellows, we are not likely to award fellowships to candidates whose teaching would be in the departments of History or Art History.
+- In an effort to foster disciplinary diversity in our program of six postdoctoral fellows, we are not likely to award fellowships to candidates whose teaching would be in the departments of Anthropology or Religious Studies.

 - The fellowship has no nationality requirements.
 If accepted, international candidates will be responsible for securing their own paperwork, visas, etc. as needed, though the university can provide some support in that process.